ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .source}

-In the working directory make a symbolic link do the 'data' directory in SimRNA distribution.
-Assuming that you installed SimRNA in $HOME:
+In the working directory, make a symbolic link to the 'data' directory in SimRNA distribution.
+Assuming that you installed SimRNA in $HOME the link command is:
 ~~~
 $ ln -s data ~/SimRNA_64bitIntel_Linux/data
 ~~~